FREQUENTLY ASKED QUESTIONS

 Companies look at the whole person.
 They know employees have a life outside of work, and they realize that things going on in their personal life can carry into the workday.
 They offer this benefit because they want the employee to have a place to turn when challenges come, knowing that this will help them feel better and function at their best at work and at home.
 Bottom line: They really care about each employee as a person, not just as an employee!

-A Chaplaincy Assistance Program makes good business sense.
+An Employee Care Program makes good business sense.
 Take appropriate care of your employees and they will take care of business.
 Hundreds of companies are discovering the human resource and bottom-line benefits of having a Chaplain weekly on the premises and available by phone 24 hours a day, 7 days a week, 365 days a year in case of an emergency, crisis, or other need.
 Through our Chaplaincy Assistance Program, employers can demonstrate that they care about those they lead.

 The tangible benefits of employee care are numerous: from improved attitudes, cooperation, and performance to increased loyalty and commitment to the job.
 Decreases in anxiety and stress coupled with greater company loyalty all result in a lower turnover rate and higher productivity, which have a direct positive impact on the company’s bottom line.